While I’m writing this post, I can see Ella through the video monitor, coloring and listening to yet another installment of the Boxcar Children.

 - Get them a decent pair of headphones.
 And by this I basically mean not earbuds.
 And also, I should take my own advice and get her a pair.
 She generally doesn’t need them, but occasionally on a plane or when we’re out in public or on a family road trip where we don’t necessarily all want to listen to 5 straight hours of Boxcar mysteries, it would be really helpful for her to be able to use them.
 I’ve heard great things about the Kidz Gear brand from several people and the reviews are really good.

 - Anything Roald Dahl.
 Bart read Matilda aloud to Ella and I did The BFG with her while we were in London, but she also loved the audio versions of Fantastic Mr. Fox and George’s Marvelous Medicine.
-She’s also been begging me to read her The Witches (after hearing the first chapter on the demo CD), but. . . that book freaked me out as a child and I couldn’t even finish it, and I also would like her to continue sleeping in her own bed, so that won’t be happening.
+She’s also been begging me to read her The Witches (after hearing the first chapter on a demo CD), but. . . that book freaked me out as a child and I couldn’t even finish it, and I also would like her to continue sleeping in her own bed, so that won’t be happening.

 - Muggie Maggie by Beverly Cleary.
 This was the first audiobook of any significant length that she really loved.
 In fact, she listened to it twice through right in a row (these were some LONG days in the car).